rextechs/AzureIoTBootcamp/Day1-HOL2.md

 If not it's not installed, download and install dotnet 2.2 from: https://dotnet.microsoft.com/download/thank-you/dotnet-sdk-2.2.107-windows-x64-installer

-### 2. Navigate to the SimulatedTemperatureSentor directory of the downloaded repo
+### Step 7.2 : Navigate to the SimulatedTemperatureSentor directory of the downloaded repo

 ```powershell
 PS C:\repo\iotedge\edge-modules\SimulatedTemperatureSensor> dir